ivonunes/plumekit/docs/deploying.md

 # Deploying

-The same `buildApp()` deploys three ways: a Cloudflare Worker, an AWS Lambda, or a container running the native server, selected by your `[build]` target in `plumekit.toml`.
+The same `buildApp()` deploys three ways: a Cloudflare Worker, an AWS Lambda or a container running the native server, selected by your `[build]` target in `plumekit.toml`.
 One command builds and ships it.